Hartrik/Sand-Game-2/README.md

 ### Templates

 Several prepared templates can be found in `menus > tools`.
-Insertion can be canceled using *RMB*.
+Insertion can be cancelled using *RMB*.

 Saved canvases can also be inserted as templates.